Lochoa11/LiveIntentTakeHome/README.md

 git clone git@github.com:Lochoa11/LiveIntentTakeHome.git
 ```

 Make sure node is installed.
-To run this program install Protractor by running following npm command:
+To run the tests install Protractor by running following npm command:

 ```
 npm install -g protractor
 ```

-this installs both `protractor` and `webdriver-manager` tools.
+This installs both `protractor` and `webdriver-manager` tools.

 `webdriver-manager` is a helper tool used to run an instance of the Selenium Server.
 Download the necessary binaries by running: